VfxCristi4no/Ninebot-G30-ESC-modding/README.md

 ### Thank you!

-If you've readen this far, then you should now know how to mod your ESC.
+If you've read this far, then you should now know how to mod your ESC.
 I would like to thank all the people who helped me write this guide and who diligently sent me pictures.
 A special thanks to:<br>
 <br>
 <a href="https://discordapp.com/users/1030601422900834345">Stoindl</a>, for his great photos!<br>
 <a href="https://discordapp.com/users/180730711026827267">Lekrsu</a>, for his help with GitHub!<br>
 <a href="https://discordapp.com/users/341421282946187274">Joey Babcock</a>, for the permission to use his pictures!<br>
 <a href="https://discordapp.com/users/841686587463958579">Neon</a>, for detailed informations about the ESCs!

 This guide was written from **(03/11/2023)** to **(03/12/2023)**, and took a lot of effort.
-If you appreciate my work, I would be very happy about a <a href="https://www.paypal.com/donate/?hosted_button_id=JXSMGF7S8TG3Y">donation</a>.
+If you appreciate my work, a <a href="https://www.paypal.com/donate/?hosted_button_id=JXSMGF7S8TG3Y">donation</a> would be greatly appreciated.